Nelson Oduber: Career

 following the successful completion of his studies abroad, Oduber resumed his job as a civil servant in at the Department of Legal Affairs, Oduber entered politics in 1989 joining the People's Electoral Movement and went on to win the 1989 Aruban general election. following the forming on the government, Oduber became Aruba's 2nd prime minister.
-Oduber's tenure as prime minister was plagued with his decision to cancel Aruba's exist from the Kingdom of the Netherlands, which subsequently led to his party's defeat in the 1994 Aruban general election. following his defeat, Oduber served as Leader of the Opposition within the Parliament of Aruba. following the 2001 Aruban general election Oduber's party gained back its majority in parliament and subsequently formed a new government.
+Oduber's tenure as prime minister was plagued with his decision to cancel Aruba's exit from the Kingdom of the Netherlands, which subsequently led to his party's defeat in the 1994 Aruban general election. following his defeat, Oduber served as Leader of the Opposition within the Parliament of Aruba. following the 2001 Aruban general election Oduber's party gained back its majority in parliament and subsequently formed a new government.
 Oduber served as prime minister until the 2009 Aruban general election following his party's defeat, Oduber retired from politics.